01U.S. Work Visas Explained

 U.S. Citizenship and Immigration Services has more information on how to apply for a Green Card.

 03Green Card Lottery Programs

-The annual green card lottery program (Diversity Immigrant Visa Program) is an opportunity for potential immigrants to obtain the status as a permanent legal resident of the USA.
-This program runs each year and provides 50,000 "Green Cards" to applicants randomly selected in a lottery process – known as Green Card Lottery.
+The annual green card lottery program (Diversity Immigrant Visa Program) is an opportunity for potential immigrants to obtain the status as a permanent legal resident of the U.S. This program runs each year and provides 50,000 "Green Cards" to applicants randomly selected in a lottery process – known as Green Card Lottery.

 Eligibility is limited for natives from some countries.
 The eligible country list is posted with the guidelines for each year's diversity program.
 Fewer than one percent of applicants are selected to undergo the process, which includes background checks.

 U.S. Exchange Visitor (J) non-immigrant visas are available for individuals approved to participate in work and study-based exchange visitor programs.
-These visas allow visitors to experience life in the U.S., before returning to their home countries with an appreciation of the American culture and lifestyle.
+These visas allow visitors to experience life in the U.S., before returning to their home countries with an appreciation for the American culture and lifestyle.

 Per the state department, eligible categories of visitors for this visa type include au pairs, camp counselors, college students, interns, physicians, professors, scholars, teachers, and trainees.